Paso Robles residents to cover costs for bad legal advice on paid parking

 Four members of the Paso Robles City Council vehemently rejected a proposal by Councilman Chris Bausch on Tuesday evening to seek reimbursement from the city attorney and consultants for the cost of the failed paid parking program.

-Despite the majority of downtown bushiness owners arguing the paid parking program was harming their ability to make a living, the city council voted 3-2 in Nov.
+Despite the majority of downtown business owners arguing the paid parking program was harming their ability to make a living, the city council voted 3-2 in Nov.
 2023 to continue the controversial program.
 Mayor John Hamon and council members Steve Gregory and Sharon Roden voted not only to continue the program, but to also raise the rates.

 However, a CalCoastNews investigation revealed the city’s paid parking ordinance violated state law as it did not provide zones or require parking rate changes by ordinance.